Kwaadpepper/image-resizer/readme.md

     <img src="{{ asset(resize('images/volaillesfr_landing.png', 'smallWebp')) }}" alt="My resized image">

+5 - Optional You can clean manually outdated cache file using command `php artisan image-resizer:clean-cache`
+    or force cleaning the cache using `php artisan cache:clean`

+**Please Note that is automatically scheduled on production every half hour**

 ## Change log

 Please see the [changelog](changelog.md) for more information on what has changed recently.